 - The Daleks kill the father of the 2nd Doctors latest companion Victoria.

 - The Daleks take the lead in the new Who when they destroy the Doctors home planet.
 It is later revealed that they forced him to burn his home planet and slaughter billions of innocent men, women and children.
 However this was later undone by the 50th anniversary.
-Still whilst the Doctor is no longer responsible for the deaths of children.
+Still whilst the Doctor is no longer responsible for the death of Gallifrey.
 His home planet is still lost because of the Daleks, though its doubtless that one day he will find a way to restore it.
-Overall the Doctor has still been put through a lot of grief.
+Overall the Doctor has still been put through a lot of grief in the process.
 Indeed whole incarnations lives were ruined by the mistaken belief they had destroyed their home planet.

 - The Daleks caused the death of the 8th Doctor.
 They shot the ship he was in down, though it was the 8th Doctors refusal to leave that really killed him, either way it was the Daleks fault.